 If you are a private patient, you must pay for the services of the consultant who is treating you.
 You must also pay for the services of any other consultant who is involved in caring for you (for example, the radiation oncologist or anaesthetist).

 You have the same entitlement to public health services for mental illness as for any other illness.
 You must pay for maintenance and treatment in private psychiatric hospitals.
 Health insurance companies sometimes treat psychiatric hospital costs differently from general hospital costs.
 The same rules apply to long-term institutional care for psychiatric patients as to long-term institutional care for other patients.

-Mental health in-patient and out-patient services are provided free of charge to children aged under 16 years who are suffering from mental illness.
+Mental health in-patient and out-patient services are provided free of charge to children aged under 16 years who have a mental illness.

 The HSE may impose hospital charges on long-stay or extended care patients, separately from the normal in-patient charges.
 If you have been an in-patient for more than 30 days within the previous 12 months, you will be liable for these charges.
 This applies to everyone, including medical card holders.